People whose health is already poor or deteriorating are at risk of acute health crises and/or dying from underlying

 Care Planning Steps

-People at risk of deteriorating and dying from current health problems and/or coronavirus.
+People at risk of deteriorating and dying from current health problems, complication, or other illnesses including coronavirus.

-– usual health status, severity of underlying conditions/general frailty, decision-making capacity
+– usual health status, severity of underlying conditions/general frailty, decision-making capacity/healthcare proxy

 – current treatment & care plans (including any advance (anticipatory) care plan or resuscitation status form)

-– clinical outcomes of interventions (eg CPR, oxygen, hospital care/ITU referral)
+– likely clinical outcomes of possible interventions (eg cardiopulmonary resuscitation, oxygen, hospital care/ITU referral)

 Talk – about what is happening, what is important, and what we can do to help.

 Find out how this person would like to be cared for.
 Is there treatment/care they do not want?

--Place of care if more unwell or likely to be dying
+-Place of care if person is more unwell or likely to be dying

 -Specific plans for sudden illness, complications, infection (including COVID-19); end-of-life care plan if dying.

--Talk about cardiopulmonary resuscitation (CPR) if it would not work or leave the person in much poorer health.
+-Talk about cardiopulmonary resuscitation (CPR) outcomes if it would not work or leave the person in much poorer health.

--Review medications; plan for anticipatory medicines, if appropriate.
+-Review medications; plan for anticipatory/ emergency medicines, if appropriate.

 -Holistic care (physical, psychological, family, practical, spiritual)

 – Offer to speak on the phone with family/a close friend, if appropriate.

 Record plans – share with professionals and teams who need access to this information; keep plans updated

 Ask – for help if you need it.
 Look out for other staff you can support or help too.